8ta4/blog/drafts/Looking for the Ideal Microphone for 24-7 Transcription.md

 Aside from the microphone hunt, I'm also exploring speaker verification. u/rdesh26 [recommended the pre-trained ECAPA-TDNN model from SpeechBrain](https://old.reddit.com/r/speechrecognition/comments/17j1w4r/speaker_recognition_model/kac6rq1/), which looks promising.
 However, this isn't a replacement for a high-quality microphone.

-I've also created a proof of concept [here](https://github.com/8ta4/say).
+I've also created a proof of concept.
 I have two branches:

 - [Main Branch](https://github.com/8ta4/say): You can try this software, but it's very buggy.
 - [Develop Branch](https://github.com/8ta4/say/tree/c1df6ef494c9e87886115822d25386cd5b0ea3bf): This branch is my next rewrite and it's not working yet.
 Your feedback on this branch will help me improve this software.